How to Patch a Large Hole in Drywall

 First coat: thin pass with the 6-inch knife

-Whether you used mesh or California, the first coat is the same.
-Load the 6-inch knife with all-purpose joint compound and pull it across the patch in long, smooth strokes — packing the compound into the mesh weave or onto the paper border.
+Now build up the patch with compound.
+Load the 6-inch knife and pull compound across the patch in long, smooth strokes โ packing it into the mesh weave or onto the paper border.
+For a mesh patch, a setting-type compound (hot mud, e.g. Easy Sand 45) makes a stronger first coat that resists the hairline cracking premixed all-purpose can develop over fiberglass mesh; premixed all-purpose is fine for the California patch and for every finish coat.
 Feather the outer edge by lifting the back of the knife as you finish each pass, blending into the wall.
 Keep this coat thin; you'll build thickness in coats 2 and 3.
-Let it dry a full 24 hours.
+Let it dry fully before the next coat โ about 24 hours for premixed all-purpose, or just 20-90 minutes if you used setting-type compound.

 Second and third coats: feather wider each time